 The campfire brought people together.
 At night, fires provide protection.
 They are an inviting and practical focal point.
 Not only does it provide light and warmth from the cold, but it also provides heat to cook.
 The initial purposes may have been warmth from the cold and the cooking of food.
 However, the social nature of the setting makes a campfire a focal point.

 Flames provided one form of protection from predators.
 Drumming is also a way to deter curious animals.
 Watching and listening to a campfire has a soothing effect on the mind.
 Add these ingredients together and you have the catalyst for positive social interaction.
-Fire and the drum circle are the results.

 Original Community Building Tool